 How to use the password protected categories plugin

-First, install and activate WooCommerce Password Protected Categories on your WooCommerce website.
+First, install and activate WooCommerce Protected Categories on your WooCommerce website.
 Next go to Products > Categories in the WordPress admin and password protect your members-only categories.

 You don’t need to password protect any sub-categories or products within the category as this will all happen automatically.
 If you like, you can add links to your password protected category.
 For example to the header, navigation menu or within a page.
 Or you can keep the address private and just give it to your members.